 Though King’s Quest IV has its own form of copy protection, it is far less intrusive.
 When the game starts up for the first time, you need to turn to a page in the manual and type in the word it asks for.
 If you fail to do so, the game automatically closes itself.
 Though it was annoying having to do this every time the game started, it is preferable to the spellcasting system in King’s Quest III because it leaves room for actual puzzles.
-Later versions of this game are less demanding the associated manuals have the keywords sorted neatly in one section.
+Later versions of this game are less demanding with the associated manuals having the keywords sorted neatly in one section.
 Either way, once you have typed the correct word, you are thrown into the game proper.

 For as long as he could remember, Gwydion had been a slave to an evil wizard named Manannan.
 As he neared his eighteenth birthday, the young man decided he had enough of Manannan’s cruel treatment and sought freedom.
 He eventually succeeded, using his master’s own power against him to permanently transform him into a cat.
 Taking advantage of his newfound freedom by exploring the land of Llewdor, he met an oracle who held a secret that shook his very existence.
 His real name is Alexander, and his father is King Graham of Daventry.